 Sensory pollution occurs when an activity that benefits some harms others through their senses.
 In some cases, it may even interfere with a resident’s enjoyment and use of their property.
-Sensory pollution includes noise, light and other visual pollution.
+Sensory pollution includes noise, a light trespass and other visual pollution.

-Light pollution specifically occurs when outdoor lighting illuminates much more than just the specific area intended to be lit –including the sky.
+A light trespass issue specifically occurs when outdoor lighting illuminates much more than just the specific area intended to be lit –including the sky.
 It can also refer to unnecessary lights that are left on outside.
 In other words, the lights that one resident finds cheery may be obnoxious to their next-door neighbors who must put up with blinking red and green patterns illuminating their bedroom all night long.